 The search identified 608 potentially relevant references (see Figure 1 on page 27).
 After elimination of duplicate and non-relevant references, the search identified 54 publications and abstracts describing clinical trials of new DAAs for the treatment of HCV genotype 1.
 The primary reasons for study exclusion were (a) early dose finding studies, (b) no data on genotype 1, (c) lack of SVR or other clinical outcomes, or (d) reviews and commentaries.
 Some of the publications reported the results from more than one study.
-For genotype 1, there were five studies of simeprevir + PR using the dose recommended by the FDA^{41,60-63} and an additional four publications describing five studies of a lower dose alternative in Japan.
-64-67 There were three studies of sofosbuvir + PR68-70 and three studies of sofosbuvir + R.71-73 For combination therapy with sofosbuvir, there was one published study of simeprevir/sofosbuvir,58 six publications74-79 and two abstracts^{80,81} of ledipasvir/sofosbuvir, and one published study of daclatasvir/sofosbuvir.59 Evidence on additional combination therapies included six publications on daclatasvir/asunaprevir82-87 and six publications on paritaprevir (ABT-450) with ritonavir plus ombitasvir plus dasabuvir, with or without ribavirin (3D ± R).
-88-93 In addition, there were 11 publications on other combinations, 94-103 three using the new combinations in HIV co-infected patients, 104-106 and three in patients around the time of liver transplant.
-107-109
+For genotype 1, there were five studies of simeprevir + PR using the dose recommended by the FDA^{41,60-63} and an additional four publications describing five studies of a lower dose alternative in Japan.64-67 There were three studies of sofosbuvir + PR68-70 and three studies of sofosbuvir + R.71-73 For combination therapy with sofosbuvir, there was one published study of simeprevir + sofosbuvir,58 six publications74-79 and two abstracts^{80,81} of ledipasvir/sofosbuvir, and one published study of daclatasvir + sofosbuvir.59 Evidence on additional combination therapies included six publications on daclatasvir + asunaprevir82-87 and six publications on paritaprevir (ABT-450)/ritonavir/ombitasvir + dasabuvir, with or without ribavirin (3D ± R).88-93 In addition, there were 11 publications on other combinations,94-103 three using the new combinations in HIV co-infected patients,104-106 and three in patients around the time of liver transplant.107-109 considering the domains listed below, which are adapted from the methods guide of the Agency for Healthcare Research & Quality (AHRQ):

-We adopted the approach of the ICER Evidence Rating Matrix to evaluate the evidence for each therapy (ICER Evidence Rating Matrix).
-The quality of individual studies was assessed by considering the domains listed below, which are adapted from the methods guide of the Agency for Healthcare Research & Quality (AHRQ):
+We adopted the approach of the ICER Evidence Rating Matrix to evaluate the evidence for each therapy (ICER Evidence Rating Matrix).110 The quality of individual studies was assessed by